aburnheimer/json-endure/README.md

 in a case where you want to examine the first bunch of bytes of a very large file, without downloading all of it.

 It will not repair bad JSON encountered before the truncation.
+All JSON-restoration code has been implemented in Ruby.

 License
 -------